dhruvvv-sh/Lattice/README.md

 Lattice is an S3-inspired object storage engine built with Python, FastAPI, and PostgreSQL.
 The project explores how systems such as Amazon S3, MinIO, and Ceph separate metadata from physical object storage while preserving durability, scalability, and fault tolerance.

-The current project has two active layers:
+The current project has three active layers:

-* A working FastAPI object API backed by PostgreSQL metadata and local filesystem storage.
+* A working FastAPI object API backed by SQLAlchemy metadata and local filesystem storage.
-* A storage prototype that demonstrates sharding, Reed-Solomon parity, reconstruction, and disk-failure recovery scenarios.
+* A sharded storage engine that routes API uploads through Reed-Solomon `4+2` erasure coding.
+* A cluster and placement layer that models storage nodes, storage targets, placement decisions, and persisted placement manifests.

 The long-term goal is to evolve Lattice into a distributed, fault-tolerant object storage platform with S3-compatible APIs, background healing, multi-node replication, and AI-powered semantic retrieval.